anmolag10/Autonomous_Traversal/README.md

          chmod +x obstacleavoidance.py
          rosrun mybot_description obstacleavoidance.py
       ```
-   5.GPS cordinates of the goal can be edited in the script by extracting them from rostopic /fix
+   Note: GPS cordinates of the goal can be edited in the script by extracting them from rostopic /fix